STUDIOBRN/Kinect/README.md

 http://barangulesen.com/softwares/SimpleOpenNI-0.27.zip

 I M P O R T A N T -
-This is work for SimpleOpenNI-0.27.zip If you already update SimpleOpenNI Library for Processing.
+This is only work with SimpleOpenNI-0.27.zip library If you already update SimpleOpenNI please downgrade for Processing 1.5

 http://barangulesen.com -
 http://studiobrn.çorg